smoll24/Calculator-Bases/README.md

 2) Run main_interface.py.
 This will give you access to all the interfaces.

+Or use the Repl.it version, found here: https://replit.com/@smoll24/Base-Calculator?v=1

 Alternatively, download the specific interace you want and run that file on its own.

 If you are missing a file, the code will still run the other interfaces.